sergiocollado/potpourri/Notes_on_linux.md

 - $* represents all the arguments
 - "$@" represents all the argumemts keeping the grouping of quoted argumets
 - $# represents the number of arguments given
+- $? retains the value of the last executed command

 ## BASH COMMANDS